-- b) Variability of the thicknesses and ground layer properties to determine: - either the Best Estimate (BE), Upper Bound (UB) and Lower Bound (LB) strain compatible soil profiles, accounting for the uncertainties in soil layer geometry and soil properties, - or the full probability distributions of the soil parameters if the subsequent site response analysis is to be fully probabilistic.
+- b) Variability of the thicknesses and ground layer properties to determine: - either the Best Estimate (BE), Upper Bound (UB) and Lower Bound (LB) strain compatible soil profiles, accounting for the uncertainties in soil layer geometry and soil properties, - or the full probability distributions of the soil parameters if the subsequent site response analysis is to be fully probabilistic, the Best Estimate (BE), Upper Bound (UB) and Lower Bound (LB) strain compatible soil profiles and accounting for the uncertainties on soil layers geometry and soil properties.

-Final site response analysis for the seismic hazard assessment
+Final siteoil response analysis for the seismic hazard assessment

 3.14.
-The seismic hazard assessment performed during the site evaluation stage should include a preliminary site response analysis as recommended in Ref.
+The seismic hazard assessment performed during the site evaluation stage should include a preliminary siteoil response analysis as recommended in Ref.
 [2] according to the types of soil at the site area.
-Later, during the design stage, a final site response analysis should be performed based on the specific and detailed data and information obtained at the final location of the structures of the nuclear installation and, consequently, the final vibratory ground motions should be assessed at the control point required by the user and based on the seismic hazard assessment performed at the bedrock level.
+Later, during the design stage, a final siteoil response analysis should be performed based on the specific and detailed data and information obtained at the final location of the structures of the nuclear installation and, consequently, the final vibratory ground motions should be assessed at the control point required by the user and based on the seismic hazard assessment performed at the bedrock level.

 3.15.
-For performing the seismic site response analyses, as defined in Ref.
-[5] the following site classification is used:
+For performing the seismic site $\overline{siteoil}$ response analyses, as defined in Ref.
+[54] the following site classification is used:

-• Type 1 sites: Vs > 1100 m/s;
+- Type 1 sites: Vs > 1100 m/s;

-• Type 2 sites: 1100 m/s > Vs > 300 m/s;
+- Type 2 sites: 1100 m/s > Vs > 300 m/s;

-• Type 3 sites: 300m/s > Vs;
+- Type 3 sites: 300m/s > Vs;

 where Vs is the best estimate shear wave velocity of the foundation medium just below the foundation level of the structure in the natural condition (i.e. before any site work), for very small strains.
-The site classification is valid on the assumption that the shear wave velocity does not decrease significantly with depth; other than in this case, particular analyses should be carried out according to the best practices5.
+The site classification is valid on the assumption that the shear wave velocity does not decrease significantly with depth; other than in this case, particular analyses should be carried out according to the best practices.